Vala Sustainable Growth EIS

 Timing of the offer

 The Vala Sustainable Growth Fund aims to deploy subscriptions typically within 12 months from investment.
-As is typical with EIS investments, it may not be possible to have all funds deployed before a deadline such as the end of the tax year.

 The Vala investment team is headed up by an experienced entrepreneur, Jasper Smith, who has a history of growing and exiting early-stage businesses.
 This is the investment team’s second EIS fund, launched to address the growing investment opportunity arising from companies operating more sustainable business models.